AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 ### MOHModelViewer
 MOHModelViewer is able to load and render any animated model from the games Medal Of Honor and Medal Of Honor:Underground.
-At the moment only static poses are supported and the models are not animated.
 It is able to load any model contained in any BSD file and export any animation pose to a ply file

 #### Usage
 > ./MOHModelViewer `<Optional BSD file>`

-**NOTE: The configuration is stored in the User preference folder (.local/ share/MOHModelViewer on Linux and %AppData% on Windows).**
+**NOTE: The configuration is stored in the User preference folder (.local/share/MOHModelViewer on Linux and %AppData% on Windows).**
 #### Credits
 MOHModelViewer uses the following libraries: